 - Across the world, dozens of research institutions have already begun collecting PSC natural history data.
 Excitingly, these have led to multiple publications and increased our understanding of PSC.

 - At the same time, researchers at these sites struggle with limited funding and support of experienced personnel to extract and manage the data.

-- Through our $4 million US dollars in community funding, we will support our academic partners to bolster their ability to collect, extract, and share the highest quality natural history data into the PSC Partners database.
+- Through the committed $4 million U.S. dollars in community funding, PSC Partners will support our academic partners to bolster their ability to collect, extract, and share the highest quality data into the PSC Partners database.

 PROBLEM: Researchers share core values, but creating a unified effort has been a challenge.

 SOLUTION: PSC Partners, will serve as an advocate and representative for PSC patients as a neutral third party, uniquely motivated to create a unified effort.

 - With so many important areas of ongoing research, dozens of researchers are studying the natural history of PSC.
 Some natural history registries focus on understanding untreated PSC, some on the relationship between PSC and IBD, and others aim to understand the effects of PSC on quality of life.

 - While these seem very different, the registries often collect the same data, which can be united to better answer individual questions and address additional PSC patient needs.

 - With so much going on at individual sites, legal challenges, and limited resources, researchers have struggled to unify data sources and create a shared database.